-Click here for photos of the 2017 Student Trooper program, taken by Department Historian, Larry Rozier.
+Click here for photos of the 2018 Student Trooper program.

 The week long American Legion Student Trooper Program is conducted at the North Carolina Highway Patrol Training Center in Raleigh, North Carolina, and is a cooperative sponsorship of The NC American Legion and The NC Highway Patrol.

 Cadets participate in morning physical training, close order drill, and disciplined conduct throughout the day under the watchful eyes of counselors and instructors.

 Cadets participate in a wide variety of instructional sessions.
 They learn the use of police skills, including drug detection, firearms safety, and precision driving, just to name a few.
 There are also tours in Raleigh, NC of the Capitol, Legislative Building, Governor’s Mansion, and the Highway Patrol Headquarters and Communications Center.
 Instructors from the NC Highway Patrol other phases of Law Enforcement and related subjects are integrated into the week’s program.